 The last week in July has been a momentous occasion on Chincoteague Island for nearly a century.
-Each year this small island on the Atlantic Ocean becomes pony central.
-The week-long Pony Penning celebration marks the annual journey of the Chincoteague Ponies from Assateague Island to Chincoteague Island.
+Each year this small island on the mid-Atlantic becomes pony central.
+The week-long Pony Penning celebration marks the annual journey of the Chincoteague ponies from Assateague Island to Chincoteague Island.
 The herd is rounded up, herded across the channel, foals are auctioned off and then the herd swims back.

 PONY PENNING WEEK

-Monday Morning Beach Walk: Watch the ponies from the northern herd make their march down the beach at Assateague Island National Seashore to join the southern herd.
+Monday Morning Beach Walk: Watch the ponies from the northern herd make their march down the beach at the Chincoteague National Wildlife Refuge, which abuts the Assateague Island National Seashore, to join the southern herd.
 Find a spot in the sand north of the parking lots at Assateague by 6 a.m. for a great view.

 Pony Parade: After the ponies swim across the channel to Chincoteague, they parade down Main Street to the Chincoteague Carnival Grounds.
 Claim a spot on the sidewalk between Pony Swim Lane and the carnival grounds and wait patiently for the ponies to make their way past.